-- 1. The work shift shall be followed by no less than 24 hours off duty; - Employees shall not be required to work more than 48 consecutive hours; - The work shift shall not be less than a 24 hours except by mutual agreement; - The annual average weekly hours shall not exceed 51.33 hours per week; - Work schedules shall be posted based on 28 day cycles.
+1. The work shift shall be followed by no less than 24 hours off duty;

+- 2. Employees shall not be required to work more than 48 consecutive hours; - 3.
+The work shift shall not be less than a 24 hours except by mutual agreement; - 4.
+The annual average weekly hours shall not exceed 51.33 hours per week; - 5.
+Work schedules shall be posted based on 28 day cycles.
 Each employee shall be scheduled to work eight (8) or nine (9) 24 hour duty shifts within each 28 day cycle.
 There are 13 cycles in a year, with six cycles being eight duty shifts and seven cycles being nine duty shifts.
 One additional 14 hour shift shall be worked within the year on an eight (8) shift cycle.
 These shifts account to 2,678 annual hours worked.
-Employees shall be notified of their shift work schedule no less than two weeks before their assignment begins; provided, upon mutual agreement, swing shift personnel may be moved as necessary to cover shift shortages that may occur after the schedule is posted. - 6.
+Employees shall be notified of their shift work schedule no less than three weeks before their assignment begins; provided, that the schedules may be changed by the Chief up to two weeks before their assignment begins due to unforeseen circumstances (e.g., injuries, unforeseen leaves of absences, etc.), and further provided that upon mutual agreement, swing shift personnel may be moved as necessary to cover shift shortages that may occur after the schedule is posted. - 6.
 An individualized FLSA work cycle of 28 days shall be established for employees assigned to swing shift.
 The first work cycle shall begin at 1900 hours of the first day of the cycle and end on the 28th day of the cycle at 1900 hours and shall be repeated throughout the calendar year.